14 Accessible Website Examples to Inspire Yours

 Patagonia, an outdoor clothing company, sets the bar high for accessible ecommerce websites.
 Its pages are well-structured, dividing content into regions based on product category, sport, and stories, another key aspect of Patagonia’s brand.

 The source code is also rich with ARIA tags, well-coded forms, high-contrasting text, and images with adequate alternative text.
-The site also features an accessibility statement on the footer.

-accessible website examples: Patagonia
+accessible website example, Patagonia

 9. Girls Who Code